PhilPearson83/ml_starter/README.md

 # ml_starter
-Useful scripts to start a ML project
+Useful scripts to start a ML project using python